Maria-Frances Serrant

-Maria-Frances Serrant (born 14 November 2002) is a Trinidadian footballer who plays as a midfielder for US college team Corban Warriors and the Trinidad and Tobago women's national team.
+Maria-Frances Serrant (born 14 November 2002) is a Trinidadian footballer who plays as a midfielder for Saudi Women's Premier League club Neom and the Trinidad and Tobago women's national team.

 Early life

 Serrant was raised in Port of Spain.

 High school and college career

 Serrant has attended the Diego Martin Central Secondary School in Diego Martin, Trinidad.
 Since 2020, she attends the Corban University in Salem, Oregon, United States.

 International career

-Serrant represented Trinidad and Tobago at the 2016 CONCACAF Girls' U-15 Championship and the 2020 CONCACAF Women's U-20 Championship.
-At senior level, she played the 2020 CONCACAF Women's Olympic Qualifying Championship qualification.
+Serrant represented Trinidad and Tobago at the 2016 CONCACAF Girls' U-15 Championship.
+She represented the U17 team and captained the U18 Futsal team.
+She played at the 2020 and 2022 CONCACAF Women's U-20 Championship.
+At senior level, she played the 2019 CONCACAF Women's Olympic Qualifying Championship.
+In 2022, She participated in the World Cup Qualifiers.
+In 2023, She also participated in the Gold Cup Qualifiers.